This is my mum’s signature dish, prepared with a generous amount of love and devotion - and it always turned out absolutely delicious!

 - Serve with mint chutney and chicken gravy

-- Take a handful of mint leaves and drop them into the jar of the hand blender
+- Take a handful of mint leaves and drop them into the blender jar or into the jar of the hand blender

 - Chop a few shallots and drop them into the jar

-- Thinly chop one or two small green chillies and add them to the jar
+- Thinly chop one or two small green chillies and add them too

-- Thinly cut the root of a ginger piece and add a few pinches of salt
+- Thinly cut a root of a ginger piece and add a few pinches of salt along with ginger

 - Now, crush everything into a pulp using the hand blender